DuaneMurray/DataEnvelopment/README.txt

 The sigma value is the standard deviation (sd) in price over a given time period.
 In this case, the close price of a stock is used for the calculation over the same holding period used for the beta calcuation.

-DEA MODEL INPUTS:

-SELECT DISTINCT p.symbol, b.beta, b.sigma, f.debtToEquity, f.pToBv
-FROM price_quotes p, financials f, beta_sigma b
-WHERE p.Symbol = b.Symbol AND p.Symbol = f.Symbol
-AND p.date > '2014-12-31' AND p.date < '2016-01-01'
-AND f.fiscalYear=2015;

-SQL
-DEA MODEL OUTPUTS:

-SELECT DISTINCT f.symbol as 'DMU', f.netIncomeToRevenue AS 'O-NetMargin', f.incomeNetPerWabso AS 'O-EPS', f.returnOnAssets AS 'O-ReturnOnAssets', f.returnOnEquity as 'O-ReturnOnEquity', b.rate_of_return as 'O-1-YR-RateOfReturn'
-FROM financials f, beta_sigma b
-WHERE (f.symbol = b.symbol) AND f.fiscalYear=2015;

-BOTH INPUTS AND OUTPUTS IN ONE FILE:

-SELECT DISTINCT p.symbol AS 'DMU', b.beta AS 'Beta', b.sigma AS 'Sigma', f.debtToEquity AS 'DToE', f.pToBv AS 'PToB', f.netIncomeToRevenue AS 'NetMrgn', f.incomeNetPerWabso AS 'EPS', f.returnOnAssets AS 'ROA',
-f.returnOnEquity as 'ROE', b.rate_of_return as 'TTMreturn',
-b.investment_entry_price AS 'entryPrice', b.one_year_price AS 'oneYRprice', b.three_year_price AS 'threeYRprice',
-b.five_year_price AS 'fiveYRprice', Sector as 'Sector' FROM price_quotes p, financials f, beta_sigma b, securities s WHERE p.Symbol = b.Symbol AND p.Symbol = f.Symbol AND p.symbol = s.Symbol
-AND p.date > '2014-12-31' AND p.date < '2016-01-01'
-AND f.fiscalYear='2015'
-AND b.one_year_price IS NOT NULL
-AND b.three_year_price IS NOT NULL
-AND b.five_year_price IS NOT NULL
-AND f.returnOnEquity IS NOT NULL
-AND f.debtToEquity != 0
-AND s.Sector = 'Technology';